 Pediatric Infectious Disease

-Under the direction of Jeffrey Kahn, M.D., Ph.D., the Division of Pediatric Infectious Disease directs and manages an active in-patient infectious disease consultation service and an active ambulatory service for children with infectious diseases, including a large clinic for HIV-infected and HIV-exposed children and adolescents at both Children’s Health℠ Children’s Medical Center in Dallas and Plano.
-In addition, the Infection Control and Prevention Programs are managed at both locations under the direction of Michael Sebert, M.D.
+The Division of Pediatric Infectious Disease directs and manages an active in-patient consultation service and an active ambulatory service for children with infectious diseases.
+A key part of our work includes operating a large clinic for HIV-infected and HIV-exposed children and adolescents at both Children’s Health℠ Children’s Medical Center in Dallas and Plano.

-The Division provides an active infectious disease consultation service at Children's, with consultation and care to more than 700 infants and children each year, and at Parkland Hospital and William P. Clements Jr. University Hospital.
-Faculty care for patients with inherited or acquired immunodeficiency, including those receiving immunosuppressive therapy for cancer, organ transplantation, bone marrow, and stem cell transplantation, as well as patients with inflammatory bowel disease and rheumatologic disorders and a wide variety of classic as well as unusual infectious disease problems.
-Learn more about the excellence of our patient care.
+The Division consults with and cares for more than 700 infants and children each year at Parkland Hospital and William P. Clements Jr. University Hospital.
+Our young patients often suffer from inherited or acquired immunodeficiency, including those receiving immunosuppressive therapy for cancer, organ transplantation, bone marrow, and stem cell transplantation.

 Faculty working with pediatric infectious disease excel at applying modern molecular biologic techniques to clinical problems.
 In many cases we partner with the Departments of Microbiology and Immunology on collaborative projects.
 Division faculty publish an average of 10-12 papers yearly in peer-reviewed journals.More About Research